-The bugs discovered and their resolution should be documented.
 At the end of the exercise all issues should be resolved, so that it can be shown that the system meets its functional specification.
-If the process generates requests for design changes, i.e. the specification itself needs to change, a full re-approval process is not required but the change management process needs to be used to assess the risks associated with the change (usually less at this stage because there is no real data in the system) and thus the additional validation required (see DM02).
+If the process generates requests for design changes, i.e. the specification itself needs to change, the change management process needs to be used to assess the risk associated with the change (usually low at this stage because there is no real data in the system) and thus the additional validation required (see DM02).

-All the detailed test documentation / systems, as well as the results, and any scripts, dummy data, listings etc., used for any particular validation should be retained.
+All the detailed test documentation/systems, as well as the results, and any scripts, dummy data, listings, etc., used for any particular validation should be retained.
 Much of this may be in electronic form rather than on paper.
-Evidence that the standard had been met would come from

-- examples of completed test documentation, (for at least two trials, dated and with the staff involved identified) - discussion with staff to clarify how the validation process was organised in practice.
+- examples of completed test documentation (for at least two trials, dated and with the staff involved identified); and - a discussion with staff to clarify how the validation process was organised in practice.

-DM02.08: CDMA final sign off into production
+DM02.08: CDMA final sign-off into production

-Each CDMA should be formally approved, dated and signed by the relevant signatories, before production use.
+Each CDMA should be formally approved, dated and signed off by the relevant signatories before production use.